AliaksandrTsimokhau/aws-mentoring/materials/02_networking_dns_and_content_delivery/Readme.md

 ## Your Goals:

-- To get familiar with AWS Network Architecture: VPC, Subnets, Private/Public subnets layout, Nat Gateways, Routing Tables, Elastic Network Interfaces (ENI)
+- To get familiar with AWS Network Architecture components: VPC, Subnets, Private/Public subnets layout, Nat Gateways, Routing Tables, Elastic Network Interfaces(ENI)
 - Explain the difference between Default VPC / Custom VPC, Public/Private Subnets, their usage pros and cons
 - To know how to establish Cross VPC connectivity: VPC Peering, Transit Gateway
 - To know how to secure your Networks (NACL and Security Groups, the difference between them)
 - To get familiar with AWS DNS Service (AmazonProvidedDNS), DHCPs Option Sets
 - Understand Route53: Public/Private Zones, Types of Records (including CNAME and Aliases)
-- Learn about Content Delivery Network Service
+- Learn about AWS CloudFront(Content Delivery Network)

 ## VPC Overview